Continued from part1- Vimanas Ancient India:

 On the other hand, as per the Mesopotamian sources — The Hakatha or the Laws of the Babylonians quite unambiguously stated:

 “The privilege of operating a flying machine is great.
 The knowledge of flight is among the most ancient of our inheritances.
 A gift from ‘those from upon high’.
 We received it from them as a means of saving many lives.”

 Vimanas Ancient Flying Vehicles

 The ancient Chaldean work, The Sifrala, contains more fantastic information.
 This book contains information over one hundred pages of technical details on building a flying machine.
 It contains words which translate as graphite rod, copper coils, crystal indicator, vibrating spheres, stable angles, etc.

 The predecessors of the flying vimanas of the Sanskrit epics were the flying chariots employed by various gods in the Vedas.
 These included the Sun, Indra and several other Vedic deities transported by flying wheeled chariots pulled by animals.
-These animals were usually horses though the Vedic god Pusan's chariot was pulled by goats.
+These animals were usually horses through the Vedic god Pusan’s chariot was pulled by goats.

 Pushpaka was originally made by Vishwakarma for Kubera who was the God of wealth.
 However, it was later stolen, along with Lanka, by his half-brother, the demon king Ravana.

-A vimana could also be visualised in a dream, such as the nalini-gulma.
+A vimana could also be Visualised in a dream, such as the Nalini-Gulma.

 A Hindi translation was published in 1959, while the Sanskrit text with an English translation in 1973.
 It has 3000 shlokas in 8 chapters.
 It was attributed by Shastry to Maharishi Bharadvaja.
 This makes it of purportedly “ancient” origin.
 Hence, it has a certain notability in ancient astronaut theories.